-C. Annual Quality of Care Incentive: Employees covered by this Agreement shall be eligible to receive an Annual Quality of Care Incentive based on the number of quality benchmarks met, as listed in the below chart.
-The Annual Quality of Care Incentive shall be paid as a percentage of base pay earned during the measurement period and is payable within two (2) pay periods following the last day of the applicable annual measurement period.
-Payments are subject to payroll taxes as required by the IRS and will be pensionable as determined by VCERA.
+C. Annual Quality of Care Incentive: Employees covered by this Agreement shall be eligible to receive an Annual Quality of Care Incentive based on the number of quality benchmarks met, as listed in the chart below.

-Employees must be employed by the County at the beginning and end of each annual period in order to be eligible for the Quality of Care Incentive payment.
-Employees who are absent, regardless whether time off is paid or unpaid, for greater than fifty percent (50%) of their regularly scheduled work schedule over the course of the applicable measurement period will not be eligible for any Quality of Care Incentive Payment for that year.
+Employees who are hired or promoted into the unit before October 1 of the annual measurement period and who are still employed by the County at the end of the performance metric period will, if eligible, be paid a Quality of Care Incentive payment on a pro-rated basis for the annual measurement period in which they were employed.
+Employees hired on or after October 1 will be ineligible for the Quality of Care Incentive payment until the subsequent performance period.
+Employees who are absent, regardless whether time off is paid or unpaid, for greater than fifty percent (50%) of their regularly scheduled work schedule over the course of the applicable measurement period will be ineligible for any Quality of Care Incentive Payment for that year.